rancher/docs/content/rancher/v2.x/en/security/security-scan/_index.md

 You can define a set of tests that will be skipped by the CIS scan when the next report is generated.

-These tests will be skipped for subsequent CIS scans, including both manually triggered and scheduled scans, and the tests will be skipped in both the permissive and hardened CIS scan profiles.
+These tests will be skipped for subsequent CIS scans, including both manually triggered and scheduled scans, and the tests will be skipped with any profile.

 The skipped tests will be listed alongside the test profile name in the cluster configuration options when a test profile is selected for a recurring cluster scan.
 The skipped tests will also be shown every time a scan is triggered manually from the Rancher UI by clicking **Run Scan.** The display of skipped tests allows you to know ahead of time which tests will be run in each scan.